-If the recipient receives the benefit as: Use: An independent contractor Form 1099-MISC A partner Schedule K-1 (Form 1065) An S corporation shareholder Schedule K-1 (Form 1120S)
+If the recipient receives the benefit as: Use:

+An independent contractor Form 1099-MISC A partner Schedule K-1 (Form 1065)

 For more information, see the instructions for the forms listed above.

 Cafeteria Plans

 A cafeteria plan, including a flexible spending arrangement, is a written plan that allows your employees to choose between receiving cash or taxable benefits instead of certain qualified benefits for which the law provides an exclusion from wages.
 If an employee chooses to receive a qualified benefit under the plan, the fact that the employee could have received cash or a taxable benefit instead will not make the qualified benefit taxable.